scitran/client/Search-syntax.md

-This page contains more detailed descriptions of the search parameters.
+The search method returns a wealth of information about the Flywheel database objects.
+The best way to understand the information is to perform a few searches and explore the returned values.
+In some cases, you might want to look at the [Flywheel data model] to understand some of the terms.

 To perform a search, first create a scitran Matlab object that is authorized to interact with your database (see [Authorization](Authorization)).
 Then run

     st = scitran('vistalab');